-President Kennedy approved a 1961 plan to train and arm Cuban exiles trying to overthrow Castro’s communist regime, but the Apr.
-17, 1961 Bay of Pigs invasion failed when the Cuban military defeated the outnumbered US-backed forces.
-The situation became more dire when a US spy plane observed the Soviet Union shipping nuclear missiles to Cuba.
+President Kennedy approved a 1961 plan to train and arm Cuban exiles in an attempt to overthrow Castro’s communist regime, but the Apr.
+17, 1961 Bay of Pigs invasion failed when the Cuban military defeated the outnumbered U.S.-backed forces.
+The situation became more dire when a U.S. spy plane observed the Soviet Union shipping nuclear missiles to Cuba.

-In 1977, US President Jimmy Carter showed signs of attempting to thaw relations by opening the US Interests Section in Havana Mariel Boatlift, in which 125,000 Cubans, including nearly 2,500 prisoners and mentally ill patients, were sent to Florida, reportedly to ease the Cuban food shortages, get rid of people who criticized his regime, and embarrass the United States which took in the refugees.and authorizing secret talks wtih Cuba.
-Proponents of the embargo note that instead of reciprocating with goodwill, Castro authorized the 1980
+In 1977, U.S. President Jimmy Carter showed signs of attempting to thaw relations by opening the U.S. Interests Section in Havana and authorizing secret talks with Cuba.
+Proponents of the embargo note that instead of reciprocating with goodwill, Castro authorized the 1980 Mariel Boatlift, in which 125,000 Cubans, including nearly 2,500 prisoners and mentally ill patients, were sent to Florida, reportedly to ease the Cuban food shortages, get rid of people who criticized his regime, and embarrass the United States, which took in the refugees.

-Supporters of the embargo received further ammunition when the US State Department added Cuba to the list of State Sponsors of Terrorism in 1982, reportedly because of its support for communist rebels in Africa and Latin America.
-Syria, Iran, and Sudan are the other three countries on the list.
-Critics of the terrorist labeling, including US Army retired Brigadier General John Adams, said that the designation has no justification and undermines US credibility in the international community.
+Supporters of the embargo received further ammunition when the U.S. State Department added Cuba to the list of State Sponsors of Terrorism in 1982, reportedly because of its support for communist rebels in Africa and Latin America.
+Critics of the terrorist labeling, including U.S. Army retired Brigadier General John Adams, said that the designation has no justification and undermines U.S. credibility in the international community.

-The George W. Bush administration added new, harsher restrictions to the embargo and increased penalties for violating them to up to 10 years in prison and $1 million in fines.
-Even the usually pro-embargo Cuban American community wanted to return to pre-2004 rules that allowed them more freedom to visit their families in Cuba or send money to help those relatives.
+The George W. Bush administration added new, harsher restrictions to the embargo and increased penalties for violatiions up to 10 years in prison and $1 million in fines.
+However, the policies seemed out-of-step with public opinion: even the usually pro-embargo Cuban American community wanted to return to pre-2004 rules that allowed them more freedom to visit their families in Cuba or send money to help those relatives. ]

 In 2008, prolonged illness forced Fidel Castro to step down officially as president of Cuba and allow his brother to take his place.
 Raúl Castro initially showed signs of wanting to implement economic reforms that would be the first step towards normalizing relations with the United States, but a series of hurricanes in 2008 damaged Cuba’s leading industries and took attention away from political reforms.